 How Do I Get Luggage Compensation When The Airline Loses My Bag?

-We’ve all been there haven’t we?
 You get off a long flight and make your way to baggage claim.
-You wait, and watch for an eternity as every bag circles the conveyer belt.
+You wait and watch for an eternity as every bag circles the conveyer belt.
 You wait some more.
-The hall slowly empties.
-Luggage compensation isn’t a privilege, it’s a right!

 It dawns on you then, your bag isn’t there.
 And it isn’t going to be.
 It looks like it’s only the clothes on your back for this holiday.